srikanthkakumanu/devops/docs/kubernetes.md

 To attach a shell to a running Pod:

+`kubectl exec -it webserver -- /bin/bash`

 `kubectl exec -it mariadb-deployment-simple-5796f7df7d-lp9wj -- mariadb -uroot -ppassword -e "select current_user()"`

+To connect to specific container:

+`kubectl exec -it webserver -c busybox -- /bin/bash`

 ### Deployments